What Truly Matters (1)

 Glad to know that…

-From the randomly selection, it appears that there’s always the ‘regulars’ that are appearing.
+From the random selection, it appears that there’s always the ‘regulars’ that are appearing.
 Kind of disappointed cos new faces always seemed to come and go or even never making it in but the regulars are staying.
 Just curious, how to be one of the ‘regulars’???
 I mean, if you don’t mind sharing.

 Thanks for taking the time to reply though.

-Speranza wanted to hit this xxx website hard about the randomly selection.
+Speranza wanted to hit this xxx website hard about the random selection.
 How on earth could they lie?
 If it was indeed randomly selected then why would there be ‘regulars’?
 If only they had replied truthfully in the mail then at least Speranza would feel anything else but indignant.

 Arnaud shook his head as he read the reply and asked, ‘Do you not know how many in the society are?
 They would never be as serious as you are, neither would they be truthful in their replies.
-They would just be as general as possible so as twist and turn their answer(s) to their advantage.’
+They would just be as general as possible so as to twist and turn their answer(s) to their advantage.’